chronowix/chronowix/README.md

-- IT student in a coop training course as a Data Analyst based in France 🇫🇷
+- IT student based in France 🇫🇷
 - Interested in software/application dev, cybersecurity
 - Python enthusiastic but willing to learn now things!